ministryofjustice/sentence-planning/README.md

 $ npm install
 $ npm run start:local
 ```
-(`npm install` might error about Snyk if it’s not set up but ignore for now)

 Then go to [http://localhost:3000/individual-id/1](http://localhost:3000/individual-id/1) to see it in action.

+Use `docker-compose up` to run the associated back end services the UI needs to link to.
+There is also a mock server included to make local development more straightforward.
+To use this, edit `common\config.js` and change the `apis.sentenceplanning.url` to `http://localhost:18081`

 ### Prerequisites

-Run the requried backend services using the supplied docker-compose config.
+Run the required backend services using the supplied docker-compose config.
 Before starting you must add the following line to your `/etc/hosts` file to allow the authentication service to function:

 ```
 127.0.0.1 oauth